-Welcome to the public comment version of The Sedona Canada Commentary on Privacy and Information Security for Legal Service Providers: Principles and Guidelines, a project of the Sedona Canada Working Group (WG7) of The Sedona Conference.
-The Sedona Conference is a research and educational institute that exists to allow leading jurists, lawyers, experts, academics, and others to come together in conferences and mini-think tanks called Working Groups to engage in true dialogue, not debate, in an effort to move the law forward in a reasoned and just way.
+Welcome to the final, August 2020, version of The Sedona Canada Commentary on Privacy and Information Security for Legal Service Providers: Principles and Guidelines, a project of the Sedona Canada Working Group (WG7) of The Sedona Conference.
+This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
+The mission of The Sedona Conference is to move the law forward in a reasoned and just way.